Importing module items and datasets using SPL2

 Consider the following portion of the biz_set_1

-module.
+module from which four statements are exported.
 These statements are designed to be shared with various teams:

-biz_set_1
+biz_set_1 module

-You can import all of these items into the A-Team
+You can import all of these items into the a-team

-module by using the following import statement.
+module by using a bulk single import statement.

 import * from biz_set_1

-You can use these imported items in the A-Team
+You can use these imported items in the a-team

 module.
 For example, you can use the top10threats